 Requesting Flexible Rotations

-- To request flexible rotations for a resident, a letter should be sent by mail or fax (no emails) to both the ABS (addressed to Dr. Jo Buyske, ABS President and Chief Executive Officer) and the executive director of the RC-Surgery of the ACGME.
+To request flexible rotations for a resident, a letter should be sent via email to both the ABS (addressed to Dr. Jo Buyske, ABS President and Chief Executive Officer) and the executive director of the RC-Surgery of the ACGME (requests sent to the ABS must be initiated by first contacting the exam coordinator).
 The letter must be signed by both the program director and the designated institutional official (DIO) and be accompanied by:

 - A block diagram (see example below) outlining the specific resident’s individualized rotations